contourpy/contourpy/docs/user_guide/calculate/chunks.rst

    single chunk of shape ``(ny-1, nx-1)``.
 Neighbouring chunks have neighbouring quads but they share the points that lie on their common boundary.

-There are three possible ways of specifying chunks in :func:`~contourpy.contour_generator` which are the keyword arguments ``chunk_size``, ``chunk_count`` and ``total_chunk_count``.
+There are three possible ways of specifying chunks in :func:`~.contour_generator` which are the keyword arguments ``chunk_size``, ``chunk_count`` and ``total_chunk_count``.
 A maximum of one of the three may be specified.